How Can a Good Website Design Bring Patients to Your Practice?

 User Experience Is Everything

 Last but not least, the ultimate goal of having a cutting-edge website is to provide an enhanced user experience.
 Users enjoy instant gratification.
 A smooth and seamless user experience communicates the vital message that a practice cares about a patient enough to make it as easy as possible for them to gather information about a treatment, learn about a doctor’s credentials, and ultimately schedule a consultation.
 Factors that contributed to a mistrusted (and ultimately rejected) website in Dr. Sillence’s study included a “complex, busy layout,” a “lack of navigation aids,” and a “boring web design (especially use of color).”
 If your site proves too troublesome or difficult to peruse, users will happily click away into the consultation form of a professional who makes it effortless and convenient for them to find what they’re looking for.
-Components of an advanced user experience may include a clean and visible navigation bar, custom-written content that is communicated clearly, FAQ pages, and a contact form/option visible on any page.
+Components of an advanced user experience may include a clean and visible navigation bar, custom-written content that is communicated clearly, detailed pages that provide answers to frequently asked questions, and a contact form/option visible on any page.

 When a dentist or surgeon puts the time and effort into creating a pleasant online experience, users can believe that the practice cares about patient satisfaction and fulfilling their needs.
 A solid web presence can make prospective patients more inclined to deem a practice trustworthy, and maintain this positive regard all the way into the treatment room.

 While implementing all of the components of a good website may seem daunting, it doesn’t have to be.
 To learn more about how Rosemont Media can take your website to the next level, or to explore our unique strategies to maximize your online presence, reach out to our team today.

 Editor’s note: The original version of this post was published on September 5, 2017.